-Sure it’s cliched but there’s some truth to the old adage, eyes are the window to the soul.
-We’re not sure about the soul part but our eyes are definitely the window to our diet, our sleep habits, our vices, our social life, and our current emotional state.
-They’re always outing us for all manner of lifestyle choices.
+Eyes are the window to the soul.
+We’re not sure about the soul part but our eyes are definitely the window to our diet, sleep habits, vices, our social life, and our current emotional state.
+Our eyes are constantly outing us for all manner of lifestyle choices, emotional states and deficiencies.

-Fluid build-up under the eyes - under eye puffiness - is one of the most common sources of eye grief.
+Under eye puffiness (fluid build-up) is one of the most common sources of eye grief.
 Aside from a recent bout of crying, the most common causes of eye puffiness include sleep, diet, dehydration, allergies, alcohol, smoking, sun, aging and genetics.
-The good news is that among some of those causes, there are several things we can do to minimize the fluid; a few healthy lifestyle changes go a long way in perking up your baby blues (or browns or greens or hazels).
+Beyond the genetic element, there are several things we can do to de-puff.

-Sleeping on your back or with an extra pillow - or even elevating the top of your bed a couple of inches can help counter the gravitational pull and reduce fluid build-up.
+Additionally, sleeping on your back or with an extra pillow or elevating the top of your bed a couple of inches can help counter the gravitational pull and reduce fluid build-up.

 Foods that make inflammation worse include white bread, fried foods, soda, deli meats, processed foods, canned soups and anything high in sodium.
 You can count on that Friday night sushi showing up on your face on Saturday morning.
 As will that extra cocktail - alcohol is a major culprit in triggering inflammation.